 - mesh and mush

 If you aren’t able to hear the difference between individual sounds, you may spell a word that has a completely different meaning than you intended.

 My daughter had this problem when she was growing up.
 She had trouble discriminating the differences between individual sounds in a word.
-She often came home in tears week after week on spelling test day after getting low marks.
+She often came home in tears week after week on spelling test days after getting low marks.
 She may have inherited her spelling difficulties from her father.
 I recall her father bringing his handwritten papers to me in college and asking me to type them up.
-His spelling was so bad I often had to guess at the word he wanted.
+His spelling was so bad I often had to guess the word he wanted.